HL7/fhir-subscription-backport-ig/input/pagecontent/payloads.md

 When the content type is `empty`, notification bundles SHALL not contain `Bundle.entry` elements other than the `SubscriptionStatus` for the notification.

 From a security perspective, `empty` payloads expose the lowest risk, since they contain no PHI.
-The trade-off is that clients need to perform queries against the server in order to discover what events have occured, costing bot client and server additional time, data transfer, and processing.
+The trade-off is that clients need to perform queries against the server in order to discover what events have occurred, costing bot client and server additional time, data transfer, and processing.

 #### Id Only